kmsmith137/ch_frb_l1/MANUAL.md

     the nearest "assembled_chunk", where the assembled_chunk size is 1024, 2048, 4096...
     depending on the level of downsampling.

+  - `write_staging_area_gb` (floating-point, default 0.0)

+    Allocates additional memory (in addition to memory reserved for the assembled_ringbuf and telescoping_ringbuf) for "staging" intensity data after an RPC write request is received, but before the data is actually written to disk or NFS.

+    The value of 'write_staging_area_gb' is the total memory reserved on the whole node in GB (i.e. not memory per stream, or per beam).
+It is highly recommended to set this parameter to a nonzero value if you plan to save data with RPC's!

+    Currently, there is some guesswork involved in setting this parameter, since it's hard to figure out how much memory is being used by other things (e.g. bonsai).
+    I plan to address this soon!
+In the meantime, I recommend 32 GB for production-scale runs, and 0.5 GB for subscale testing runs.

 <a name="l1-config-l1b"></a>
 ##### L1 config: parameters defining L1b linkage